kai-wen-yang/kai-wen-yang.github.io/_pages/about.md

 <!-- * <small> 10/2019:</small> <small style="color:red">I am about to graduate in 2020 Spring and will join Amazon Alexa AI as an applied Scientist! </small>   -->
 <h2 id="biography"> Biography</h2>

-<small> Hi, I am Zheng Gao, currently working as an applied scientist at Amazon Alexa AI.
-My research interests are primarily in the area of Graph Mining and Natural Language Processing (NLP).
+<small> Hi, I am Zheng Gao, an Applied Scientist at Amazon Alexa AI.
+I received my Ph.D. degree in Information Science and minor in Computer Science from Indiana University Bloomington, advised by Prof. [Xiaozhong Liu](http://xiaozhong.website2.me/) in 2020.
+My research interests are primarily in the area of **Graph Mining** and **Natural Language Processing** (NLP).
 Particularly, I am applying deep learning techniques on the interdisciplinary field therein them to solve Community Detection, Information Retrieval and Recommendation related tasks.</small>

 <h2 id="education"> Education</h2>
 * <small>**Ph.D.** in Information Science<br>